jaideep2004/creditdost/DIGITAL_AGREEMENT_IMPLEMENTATION_SUMMARY.md

 ## Features Implemented

-### 1. PDF Generation and Editing
+### 1. PDF Generation and Copying
-- Dynamic generation of franchise agreement PDFs with user-specific information
+- Simple copying of a master franchise agreement template for each user
-- Automatic insertion of user names into PDF templates at predefined coordinates
+- User-specific PDF copies stored in the uploads directory
 - PDF download functionality for franchise users

 ### 2. Surepass eSign Integration